-- Consortia: Applications are welcomed from consortia or groups of partners working together to achieve the objectives - where each consortium partner brings unique strengths to achieve the expected results.
+- Project may only implement in multiple countries if the Applicant provides a compelling argument for why a multi-country approach is optimal. - Type of Applicant: We encourage Concept Notes and Applications from non-profit, academic and research organisations.
+We will consider Concept Notes and Applications from commercial entities if their participation is justified and there is no profit included into the project budget.
+Ineligible entities include individuals and government entities.
+Government entities may be consortium members. - Consortia: Concept Notes and Applications are welcomed from consortia or groups of partners working together to achieve the objectives - where each consortium partner brings unique strengths to achieve the expected results.
 Consortia should designate a lead applicant organisation to submit the Application.
-Applications are equally welcomed from solo applicant organisations.
-Under the RADIAN Success Replication Fund, consortia must include an organization that has implemented a successful project under RADIAN or Ukraine Humanitarian Support Fund either as the primary recipient or a member of the consortium, that will serve as the source of technical assistance and expertise. - Registration and Bank Account: The Applicant must be a registered entity and must have an active separate organisational bank account.
-Unregistered community groups with a strong track record of achieving results are welcome to apply, but must apply in consortium with a fiscal agent, which must be an officially registered entity. - Project Timetable: The proposed project should be implemented, and all funds disbursed within 42 months from the date the Letter of Agreement is signed with the Applicant, or until December 1, 2028, whichever is earlier. - Completeness and Language: The Application and supporting documentation must be submitted in English or Russian; any other language will be considered ineligible.
-Submission forms must be completed in full to be considered eligible for review; incomplete submissions will be considered ineligible. - Number of Applications: Each Applicant may submit only one Application under this opportunity.
-The Applicant may be a non-primary member of the consortium in another application. - Budget and Eligible Costs: The Foundation will assess each Application's budget in relation to the proposed objectives and results.
+Concept Notes and Applications are equally welcomed from solo applicant organisations. - Registration and Bank Account: The Applicant must be a registered entity and must have an active separate organisational bank account.
+Unregistered community groups with a strong track record of achieving results are welcome to apply, but must apply in consortium with a fiscal agent, which must be an officially registered entity. - Due Diligence Requirements: The Applicant or its fiscal agent must be able to meet the Foundation's due diligence requirements by the time the grant is awarded.
+These include the memorandum and articles of association; the most recent financial statements or audited accounts for two years; financial manual; a set of policies: on conflict of interest, on procurement, on safeguarding, on subgranting, on anti-fraud, bribery and corruption; reference letters; and some others see the link above. - Project Timetable: The proposed project should be implemented, and all funds disbursed within 36 months from the date the Letter of Agreement is signed with the Applicant, or until December 1, 2028, whichever is earlier. - Completeness and Language: The Concept Note and Application and supporting documentation must be submitted in English or Russian; any other language will be considered ineligible.
+Submission forms must be completed in full to be considered eligible for review; incomplete submissions will be considered ineligible. - Number of Applications: Each Applicant may submit only one Concept Note under this opportunity.
+The Applicant may be a non-primary member of the consortium in another Concept Note. - Budget and Eligible Costs: The Foundation will assess each Concept Note and Application's budget in relation to the proposed objectives and results.
 Grants are open to supporting all costs that are justified in relation to achieving project objectives.
 Grant funds cannot be used to procure essential medicines (e.g. antiretroviral therapy), purchase real estate property, or support any political activities, such as election campaigns.
 The maximum budget that projects can apply for depends on the project's objectives and the HIV prevalence in the location(s) of implementation, as follows:

-Territories with general HIV Territories with general HIV prevalence higher than 1% prevalenc e less than 1% Up to \$500,000 Up to \$350,000
+Territories with general HIV Territories with general HIV prevalence higher than 1% prevalence less than 1% Up to \$500,000 Up to \$350,000